anupaDev1989/mastercamera-web/DOCS/features.md

 - Log **damage, missing items, or malfunctions** with notes and photos
 - Move issues through a simple **Open → In Progress → Resolved** workflow
 - Automatically adjust **availability** for affected gear
-**Solves:** No more unexpected equipment failures or forgotten maintenance tasks.
+**No more:** unexpected gear failures or maintenance tasks quietly falling through the cracks.

 ---

 ## 3. Seamless Rental Management
-**Effortlessly stay on top of third-party rentals.**
+**Effortlessly stay on top of gear you rent in.**
-RiGG gives rented gear the structure and clarity it always lacked.
+RiGG keeps all the equipment you’ve rented for your projects organized in one place.

-- Track gear **checked out to clients, collaborators, or rental houses**
+- Track gear **you’ve rented from rental houses, vendors, or other teams**
-- Add **due dates** and instantly spot overdue items
+- Add **due dates** and instantly spot upcoming or overdue returns
-- Keep all external rentals in **one clear view**
+- See all rented-in gear in **one clear view across projects**
-**Solves:** No more losing track of rental gear or paying unnecessary late fees.
+**No more:** rented gear slipping your mind, unexpected overages, or scrambling to return items on time.

 ---